New York State Route 27A: NY 27A Truck

 NY 27A Truck was a truck route of NY 27A in that bypassed the hamlet of Center Moriches to the north.
 It followed the Moriches Bypass (Frowein Road) between Moriches and East Moriches and was co-designated as CR 98 by Suffolk County.
-NY 27A Truck ceased to exist after NY 27A was truncated on its eastern end to Oakdale in 1972.
+NY 27A Truck ceased to exist after NY 27A was truncated on its eastern end to Great River in 1972.

 The NY 27A Truck designation partially resurfaced during the early 1970s as "Temporary NY 27A Truck".
 It was routed along NY 24, NY 27, and North Shore Road and served as a bypass for trucks around a reconstruction project along NY 27A between Hampton Bays and Shinnecock Hills.